Bioactive Science

 Salivary Gland Secretion

-Comprehensive overview of the 434+ protein secretome — functional groups, discovery timeline, and research landscape.
+Detailed overview of the 440+ protein secretome — functional groups, discovery timeline, and research field including 2025 discoveries.

 Explore →